-Within 30 days from the conclusion of an acquisition document, an application for the registration of the change of ownership must be submitted to the competent land registry office.
+Within 30 days from the conclusion of an acquisition document, an application for the registration of the change of ownership must be submitted (electronically, once the relevant interfaces are duly operational) to the land registry office.
 The transfer of ownership will be effective towards other persons once the registration process is completed by the land registry office.

-The registration of the ownership change can be based on a sale and purchase agreement prepared and countersigned by an attorney-at law or incorporated into a notarial deed.
+The registration of the ownership change can be based on a sale and purchase agreement prepared and countersigned by an attorney-at law (with a special qualification registered with the Bar) or incorporated into a notarial deed.